g4b1m4nt311/todo-app/README.md

 # Django Todo List

-Code for a Django Todo list with simple CRUD functionality, user based views and a PostgreSQL database
+Code for a Django Todo list with simple CRUD functionality, user registration and login, and a PostgreSQL database

 ## Setup instructions
 1. Navigate into project directory